Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/scenarios/Ingestion.md

    .save()
 ```

-You can find more details about the client-throughput control feature and its configuration options here - see [Client throughput control](./ThroughputControl.md)
+You can find more details about the client-throughput control feature and its configuration options here - see TODO @fabianm add link once merged (CI pipeline enforces that it must be absolute)

 ### Retry policies and data validation
 All transient errors (Throttled requests, network timeouts, any recoverable service errors etc.) are retried automatically by the `cosmos.oltp` data source.
 Any non-transient errors - for example "400-Bad request" when the value of the "id" column is invalid - which would not be recoverable by retries, will result in the Spark job failing.
 When your container has a "unique key constraint policy" any 409 "Conflict" (indicating violation of unique key constraint) handling will depend on the `spark.cosmos.write.strategy`.